 - Try to change course accordingly so you can show them what they want to see.

 Asking questions back

 Interviews almost invariably end with interviewers offering the interviewee a chance to ask questions.
 You might not realize it but you’re still being interviewed.
-Lack of questions might be read as lack of interest on your part.
-Too many / too trivial questions might be read as pedantism.
-If you only ask about work life balance, people might think you don’t like to work hard.
+A lack of questions might be read as a lack of interest on your part.
+Too many / too trivial questions might be read as pedanticism.
+If you only ask about work-life balance, people might think you don’t like to work hard.
 So make sure to: